-This seminar will bring out latest thinking on policy to reduce transport emissions and next steps for low emission vehicles in the UK.
+This conference brought out the latest thinking on policy to reduce transport emissions and next steps for low emission vehicles in the UK.

-Delegates will examine the progress of the Road to Zero Strategy and the challenges in achieving the Government’s aim of at least half of new cars to be ultra low emission by 2030.
+Delegates examined the progress of the Road to Zero Strategy and the challenges in achieving the Government’s aim of at least half of new cars to be ultra low emission by 2030.

-It also takes place in the context of the Prime Minister’s announcement of a legislative amendment that would set a target to reduce greenhouse emissions to net-zero by 2050, including those emitted by transport.
+It took place in the context of a new law that set a target to reduce greenhouse emissions to net-zero by 2050, including those emitted by transport.

-With the plug-in car and van grants planned to end in 2020, delegates will assess next steps that will be needed to incentivise consumers to adopt low emission vehicles and what these incentives may look like after 2020.
+With the plug-in car and van grants planned to end in 2020, delegates assessed next steps that would be needed to incentivise consumers to adopt low emission vehicles and what these incentives may look like after 2020.

-They will consider options for addressing regulatory barriers for decarbonising transport such as creating a tax regime that supports decarbonisation of fleets following HM Treasury’s Review of WLTP and Vehicle Taxes, with a government response expected later this year.
+They considered options for addressing regulatory barriers for decarbonising transport such as creating a tax regime that supports decarbonisation of fleets following HM Treasury’s Review of WLTP and Vehicle Taxes.

-Attendees will also assess the opportunities for maximising the contribution of low emission vehicles to reducing emissions and particulate matter in the context of the Clean Air Strategy 2019.
+Attendees also assessed the opportunities for maximising the contribution of low emission vehicles to reducing emissions and particulate matter in the context of the Clean Air Strategy 2019.

-In light of the Charging Infrastructure Investment Fund, attendees will also discuss options for developing the charging network, such as proposals for ultra-rapid charging infrastructure at existing motorway services versus home charging.
+In light of the Charging Infrastructure Investment Fund, attendees discussed options for developing the charging network, such as proposals for ultra-rapid charging infrastructure at existing motorway services versus home charging.

-They will also discuss the prospects for increasing private and public investment in innovative charging technologies, with the Government launching a £40m programme to develop and trial new types of on-street charging technology.
+There was also discussion on the prospects for increasing private and public investment in innovative charging technologies, with the Government launching a £40m programme to develop and trial new types of on-street charging technology.

-As preparations are made for the continued take up of electric vehicles, delegates will consider the issues surrounding the development of a future-proofed energy grid - following the launch of the Government’s Electric Vehicle Energy Taskforce, as well as Ofgem’s proposals for re-wiring the energy system to accommodate electric vehicles.
+As preparations are made for the continued take up of electric vehicles, delegates considered the issues surrounding the development of a future-proofed energy grid - following the launch of the Government’s Electric Vehicle Energy Taskforce, as well as Ofgem’s proposals for re-wiring the energy system to accommodate electric vehicles.